TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentElementRendering/Index.rst

 package extension.

-We will save the settings to the site package but use the settings editor to write the YAML for us
+We will save the settings to the site package but use the settings editor to write the YAML for us.

 Go to module :guilabel:`Site Management > Settings` and edit the settings of your site.
 Override the paths to the templates of Fluid Styled Content like this: